Continued from Part 1

 What message do Phelan’s scenarios, which might be labeled more examples of toxic femininity, send to men?
 Ignore women’s “No” when asking for sex?
 No, it’s worse than that.
 The message, especially in the first scenario, is:

 “Don’t even bother asking me.
 Just attack me à la Harvey Weinstein.
 I’ll love it!”
-(Are you readjusting your Weinstein theory?
-It’s understandable that Weinstein’s victims may have been too frightened to protest during his attacks, but it should also now be understandable how they arrived at that point.)
+(Are you now beginning to see Weinstein a little differently?
+It’s understandable that Weinstein’s victims may have been too frightened to protest during his attacks, but it should also now be a bit more understandable how they arrived at that point.)

 Phelan quotes Jessica Tallarico, 30, of Toronto, a newly engaged friend of hers: